ngtranthanhtoan/business-301-executive-leadership/chapter-08-governance-and-stakeholders.md

-# Executive Leadership 301 — Chapter 8: Governance & Stakeholders
+# Chapter 8: Governance & Stakeholders

 ## Why This Chapter Matters
 At the executive level, you’re operating in a **network of obligations and influence**: